-The production of electricity in Finland amounted to 68.3 TWh in 2013.
+The production of electricity in Finland amounted to 66.2 TWh in 2015.
 The production grew by one per cent from the previous year.
-The production of district heat went down by seven per cent and that of industrial heat by one per cent.
-The use of renewable fuels increased in the production of electricity and heat.
-The use of fossil fuels grew, as 38 per cent more hard coal was used than in the previous year.
-In contrast, the uses of natural gas and oil diminished.
-The use of peat decreased by 13 per cent from the previous year.
+The amount of electricity produced with renewable energy sources was bigger than ever, 29.5 TWh which is 45 per cent of total electricity production.
+Production of district heat and industrial heat decreased slightly.
+The use of fossil fuels diminished, as 29 per cent less hard coal and 15 per cent less natural gas was used than in 2014.
+The use of peat fell by five per cent.
 These data derive from the statistics on the production of electricity and heat compiled by Statistics Finland.

 ||The statistics describe the production of electricity and heat and fuels consumed on production in Finland.

 Official Statistics of Finland (OSF):

 ISSN=1798-5099.
 Helsinki: Statistics Finland [referred: 24.4.2017].